Reporting security vulnerabilities

 - Reporting fake emails or phishing emails

-- the seriousness of the problem
+- the severity of the problem

 - the website concerned: is it a static information website or an online SVB website?